IgnatiusMasterDev/Bobert/.github/ISSUE_TEMPLATE/fault-report.md

 ---
 name: Fault report
-about: Report a problem with how the robot operates.
+about: Report a problem with how the robot operates
 title: ''
 labels: ''
 assignees: ''